(cog graphic swiped from www.vandals.com)

 NIMBY: Mind if I ask you guys a few questions I have written down?

-Warren: The fact that you have questions puts you in the top five percent of interviewers.
+Warren: The fact that you have questions puts you in the top five percent

 NIMBY: What does Bob Dole think of the Vandals?